pramsey/pramsey.github.io/_posts/2016-08-10-postgis-upgrade.md

 * The `postgis-2.2.so` file has been added
 * So, the `pg_proc` entries in every PostGIS-enabled database now point to a library file that **does not exist**

 Fortunately this mismatch between the `pg_proc` entries and the system state is usually solved during the very next step of the upgrade.
-But it's a manual step, and if the DBA and system administrator are different people different schedules, it might not happen.
+But it's a manual step, and if the DBA and system administrator are different people with different schedules, it might not happen.

-Your next step should be to go and update the SQL function definitions by running an extension upgrade on all your databases:
+Your next step should be to go and update the SQL function definitions by running an extension update on all your databases:

 {% highlight sql %}
 ALTER EXTENSION postgis UPDATE TO '2.2.2';